Screen professional events

-A professional marketplace and conference of the Doc Edge Festival.
+A 3-day professional marketplace and conference of the Doc Edge Festival.

 New Zealand’s Documentary Forum, Pitch & Market